isomerpages/moe-yishuninnovajc/_curriculum/Signature Programmes/Digital Literacies.md

 <br clear="left">

 Ultimately, we aim to equip every YIJC-ian with both the ‘hard’ and ‘soft’ skills.
-Our students should be able to utilise technology for digital innovation and contribution toward positive digital citizenship.
+Our students should be able to utilise technology for digital innovation and contribute toward positive digital citizenship.
 They should also be effective users of digital productivity tools.
 Beyond that, we hope that they develop ‘soft’ skills that allow them a deeper understanding of the impact technology has on human existence.